Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 2. Start typing your content in a *new line*.
 3. Use plain text within a custom element.
 4. Use `ENTER` to add a line break.
-5. Do not including any blank line within the Sticky Notes, if you want to adding a *blank line* please use  `<br>`.
+5. Do not include any blank line within the Sticky Notes, if you want to add a *blank line* please use  `<br>`.

 [:arrow_up:Back](#table-of-contents)

 ## Custom Title Block

 Custom Title Block would be suitable for supplementing information that you think is important to readers.
-The use is very similar to a blockquote but come up with a clear heading, it's making a key concept more outstanding.
+The use is very similar to a blockquote but coming up with a clear heading, it's making a key concept more outstanding.

 Let's see what it looks like: